 What are the common elements of a low carbon transition plan?

-Allie: A low carbon transition plan is really the line that connects your baseline inventory to the target that you're hoping to achieve in terms of emissions reductions.
+Allie: A low carbon transition plan is really the line that connects your baseline inventory to the target that you're hoping to achieve in terms of emissions reductions and carbon neutrality.
 When we think about that line, there are specific initiatives that we keep referring to.
 Every company is going to be different when it comes to what those initiatives are, based on the type of emissions that they have and the relevance they have within the company's footprint.
 But some things that we see as pretty common elements of most low carbon transition plans are things like renewable energy, so onsite and offsite renewable energy strategies.
 So, you may have onsite solar at a site where the economics work such that that is the best option for transitioning to low carbon energy in a site.
 And you may have offsite renewable energy implementation.
 Opt-in programs through your utility providers, virtual power purchase agreements, or other strategies that allow you to utilize renewable and clean energy at a site if you can't actually do onsite strategies.

 Something else you might see, and I've mentioned it, is that fleet de-carbonization strategy.
 So, if you have a fleet of vehicles that produce a substantive amount of emissions to your footprint, or they make up a large majority of your footprint, you may look at converting those vehicles to alternative fuels.
 Be it electric vehicles, looking at compressed natural gas vehicles, other types of vehicles that are lower-emission-producing than your traditional internal combustion engines.